Want to take orangutan pictures and explore the jungle of Borneo to find the man of the forest? Follow along on where and how to find him....

 Back in the jungle.
 I almost sigh in relief.
 Life as I know it is not only thousands of miles away, it feels like a lifetime ago, away, gone.

 I didn't even know I was going back to Borneo.
 My itinerary said Tanjung Puting and something about orangutans.
-I didn't put two and two together - wild orangutans can only be found on Borneo and Sumatra today.
-You should have seen my face when I realized – back to Borneo!
+I didn't put two and two together - there are only Bornean orangutans and Sumatran orangutans left in the wild today.
+You should have seen my face when I realized what this meant – back to Borneo!

 The island holds a special place in my heart and so do those beautiful, fun creatures.
 I don't think you can ever have too many orangutan pictures, can you?
 Now I know how parents feel when they want to share 1001 Facebook photos of their offsprings, but I cannot help it.
 These faces... (and for those parents who feel offended that I inadvertently compared their kids to orangutans, I am sorry!).